 If you specify Match Viewer, CloudFront forwards requests to the origin server using the protocol in the viewer request.
 Note that CloudFront caches the object only once even if viewers make requests using both HTTP and HTTPS protocols.

-If the viewer request uses the HTTPS protocol, and if the origin server returns an invalid certificate or a self-signed certificate, CloudFront drops the TCP connection.
+If CloudFront forwards a request to the origin using the HTTPS protocol, and if the origin server returns an invalid certificate or a self-signed certificate, CloudFront drops the TCP connection.